joaomarcuslf/joaomarcuslf/README.md

 **Front-end Developer** at [Minds at Work](http://www.mindsatwork.com.br/) between May 2016 and January 2017.

-### :seedling: I’m currently learning:
+### :seedling: I’m currently learning, and my stack:

-Python, R and studying some topics about Data science, hopefully soon will have an opportunity to put my studies into practice.
+I'm currently studying Cloud development, and using gRPC.

-Alongside with Data science, I'm studying Mobile development with React Native.
+My main laguages are Javascript, Go, Python and Ruby.
+I use MongoDB and Postgres.

 ### :mailbox: How to reach me: